chadly/requirejs-web-workers/README.md

 Using Web Workers with RequireJS
 =====================

 This is a simple plugin that allows you to declare a dependency on a web worker script using requireJS with a simple syntax.
+See here for [primer on Web Workers](https://developer.mozilla.org/en-US/docs/DOM/Using_web_workers).

 ```javascript
     define(["worker!my-web-worker"], function(worker) {